28-Day Cape Camino: Wine, Farm, Community, Countryside

 Day 14: Kapteinskloof or Sterkfontein ➝ Aurora (23km)

-Private farm lands take you to the small town of Aurora.
+Walk through private farm lands, with a chaperone to the small town of Aurora.
 This area is special in wildflower season.
 Your rest house in Aurora is with a local family who offer home stay accommodation.

 Day 15: Aurora ➝ Klein Tafelberg (24km)

-Gravel roads lead you through rooibos plantations to Klein Tafelberg- holiday type accommodation.
-The last few kms is along which sand which can add difficulty.
+Gravel roads lead you through rooibos plantations to Klein Tafelberg - holiday type accommodation.
+The last few kms is along thick sand and can be quite challenging.

 Day 16: Klein Tafelberg ➝ Redelinghuys (9km)

-Redelinghuys is famous for the art murals and artists who live in the town.
+You revisit the previous day’s straight gravel road, taking you directly into Redelinghuys which is famous for the art murals and artists who live in the town.
 The natural setting is unique and special.

 Day 17: Redelinghuys ➝ Wild West Coast (24km)